 Located 434 miles (700 kilometers) north of Stockholm, the university town of Umeå is the hub for outdoor activities in northern Sweden.
-Umeå is one of the fastest growing cities in Sweden with over 110,000 residents and is one of two European Capitals of Culture in 2014.
+Umeå is one of the fastest growing cities in Sweden with over 110,000 residents and was one of two European Capitals of Culture in 2014.

 Founded in 1622 by King Gustav II Adolf, Umeå was largely destroyed by fire in 1888.
 Upon rebuilding, thousands of birch trees were planted to prevent future fires from spreading.
 The birch population has been maintained and has earned the city the nickname of Björkarnas stad, or "town of silver birches".